kale-stew/climb-log/blog/hike/first-grand-traverse.md

 _A closer look at a well-marked section of Maroon Peak’s southwest ridge trail._

-As we turned a corner on these ledges, we got a closer look at the two gullies one can choose between to continue up Maroon.
-The climber that had passed us was navigating a loose and seemingly steep section of the far gully.
-We watched him kick some rocks down as he tried to carefully pick a line up the gully and chose to take the closer gully up as it appeared to have supported bands instead of the loose scree.
+As we turned a corner on these ledges, we got a closer look at the two gullies that continue up Maroon.
+The climber that had passed us was navigating a loose and seemingly steep section of the far chute.
+We watched him kick some rocks down as he tried to carefully pick his line before opting to take the closer gully up as it appeared to have supported bands instead of the loose scree.

 Moving carefully and quickly, we were out of the gullies in 14 minutes.
 At the top of these gullies is a narrow trail that turns another corner to reveal a ~40-foot robot guardian towering over the trail.
 Here you can continue behind him and to the right.